Amorelli-Matthew/Temperature-Conversion/README.md

 In the current directory, run `msbuild TemperatureConversion.sln /t:Clean`

 # License
-This project is licensed under GPGLV3
+This project is licensed under GPLV3.
+See `LICENSE` for details.

 ## Credits
 This project uses technologies licensed by Microsoft Corporation: